handmade success

 ASTM standard burn test

-The American Society for Testing and Materials (ASTM) is an international standards organization that develops and publishes voluntary consensus technical standards for a wide range of materials, products, systems, and services.
+The American Society for Testing and Materials (ASTM) is an international standards organization that develops and publishes voluntary consensus technical standards across materials, products, systems, and services.

 Read more: Don’t get burned!
 Know the legal requirements for selling homemade candles

 While the candle-making burn test we described earlier is a good way to get started, the ASTM candle burn test is a more standardized version that candle makers often use.
-This is to ensure that their candles meet certain safety and performance standards set by the ASTM.
+This is to make sure their candles meet certain safety and performance standards set by the ASTM.

 The ASTM candle burn test involves the following materials: